ibm-cloud-docs/vmware-service/tutorials/vcda-migrating-cloudtocloud-shared.md

 VMware Shared is no longer be available for new deployments.
 Existing instances will continue to be supported until 15 January 2025.
 Ensure that you migrate all your VMware Shared resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service) by 15 January 2025.
 For more information, see [End of Support for VMware Shared deployments](/docs/vmwaresolutions?topic=vmwaresolutions-eos-vmware-shared).
 {: deprecated}

-You can use VMware Cloud Director Availability (VCDA) to migrate your workloads from a {{site.data.keyword.vmwaresolutions_full}} Shared virtual data center (VDC) to {{site.data.keyword.vcf-aas-full}}.
+You can use VMware Cloud Director Availability (VCDA) to migrate your workloads from an {{site.data.keyword.vmwaresolutions_full}} Shared virtual data center (VDC) to {{site.data.keyword.vcf-aas-full}}.
 Find out how to migrate vAPP and virtual machine (VM) workloads in the following video.

 ![Migrate workloads from IBM Cloud VMWare Shared to {{site.data.keyword.vcf-aas}}](https://cdnapisec.kaltura.com/html5/html5lib/v2.101/mwEmbedFrame.php/p/1773841/uiconf_id/27941801/entry_id/1_hycjbyi0?wid=_1773841&iframeembed=true&entry_id=1_hycjbyi0){: video output="iframe" data-script="none" id="mediacenterplayer" frameborder="0" width="560" height="315" allowfullscreen webkitallowfullscreen mozAllowFullScreen}

-Some documentation, including, but not limited to, tutorials, solutions architectures, solution guides, videos, and diagrams might still be using the old offering names.
-This information will be gradually updated to the new offering names in future releases.
-{: note}

 ## Objectives
 {: #vcda-migrating-cloudtocloud-shared-objectives}